Sombrero7/project3/README.md

 ![png](images/output_86_0.png)

-Based soley on our metrics, we would expect that XGBoost would do the best job in the field.
+Based solely on our metrics, we would expect that XGBoost would do the best job in the field.
 However, Random Forest and kNN also perform well.
 We eliminate kNN because of its lack of interpretability.
-Between Random Forest and XGB, the better model would be decided based on retnetion campaign metrics - so we cannot say for certain which would be better for SyriaTel until be know more about their client base.
+Between Random Forest and XGB, the better model would be decided based on retention campaign metrics - so we cannot say for certain which would be better for SyriaTel until be know more about their client base.
 Either will perform to an extent to give SyriaTel an edge over its competition, and will lead to an increase in revenue overall for SyriaTel.

 ## Conclusion
 ---